Efferent-Health/Efferent-Health.github.io/KnowledgeBase/eFit/index.md

   - If the icon appears blue, the image is already calibrated and you may continue with the next steps.

-Now that the image is calibrated, you can begin the Design process, starting with the **AP view**.
+Now that the image is calibrated, you can begin the Design process by choosing either the AP or Lateral view as your starting point.
+In this example, we will begin with the AP view.

 5. Click "Femoral Axis & Width" to start the annotation.
 Instructions will appear in the panel to guide you through the process.
 Once you complete the first group of points, a ✔ icon will appear, indicating that the step is finished.

 <img width=500 src="femoral.png">
 <br><br>

-6. Click "Distal Femoral Condyles" and place points on the mdistal medial and lateral femoral condyles.
+6. Click "Distal Femoral Condyles" and place points on the distal medial and lateral femoral condyles.
 These points are optional and only required if you wish to obtain the resection value.

 <img width=500 src="distal.png">
 <br><br>

 7. Click "Tibial Resec.
 Depth" and place points on the medial and lateral femoral condyles.
-This step is optional and only necessary if you want to calculate the resection value.
+This step is optional and only necessary if you want to calculate the resection values.

 <img width=500 src="tibial.png">
 <br><br>